13jordancarter/cloud-engineer-linux-labs/README.md

 This reinforced the importance of troubleshooting from the infrastructure layer upward rather than assuming the application is always the problem.

-Security Group / Network Outage
+B) Security Group / Network Outage

 Changed the HTTP Security Group configuration and investigated why the website was no longer reachable.